Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Which Argos Home sofa felt best for lower-back sensitivity?

-Milano gave the most consistent back support for upright sitting, while Lisbon and Taylor felt better for relaxed lounging once I added a small lumbar cushion.
+Milano gave the most consistent lower-back support for upright sitting, while Lisbon and Taylor felt better for relaxed lounging once I added a small lumbar pillow.

 What's the best option for a small apartment?

-Tub was the easiest to place in tight rooms and still felt like a real daily sofa rather than a temporary seat.
+Tub was the easiest to place in small-apartment layouts and still felt like a real daily sofa rather than a temporary seat.

 Which sofa is easiest to keep looking clean?

-Milano’s leather surface felt simplest for quick wipe-downs, while the fabric models needed more caution because of professional-clean guidance.
+Milano's leather surface was the simplest for easy cleanup, while the fabric models needed more care because they are listed for professional cleaning.

 Are these sofas good for long movie nights?

-Lisbon and Taylor were the most naturally “movie friendly” because their deeper seats encouraged recline and posture changes.
+Lisbon and Taylor were the most natural picks for movie nights because their softer seating encouraged recline and posture changes.

 Previous post